 Rule 13.
 All 4-H/FFA members are required to participate in the current 4-H year's Livestock Judging Contest, enter in showmanship, and participate in an educational livestock care class in order to participate in the Livestock Sale.
 YQCA (Youth for the Quality Care of Animals) certification can be used to meet the educational requirement.
-Members that have not been excused from these requirements will not be eligible to sell their market animal that current year during the Livestock Sale.
-Circumstances for absence must be reviewed and approved by the Sheridan County Fair Board prior to participant being excused.
+Members that have not been excused from these requirements will not be eligible to exhibits are allowed, and must be constructed such that the judges have wiring access to examine the quality and safety of workmanship.